ismellike/dao-contracts/contracts/delegation/dao-vote-delegation/README.md

 The `dao-vote-delegation` contract allows members of a DAO to delegate their voting power to other members of the DAO who have registered as delegates.
-It works in conjunction with voting and proposal modules, as well as the rewards distributor, to offer a comprehensive delegation system for DAOs that supports the following features:
+It works in conjunction with voting and proposal modules to offer a comprehensive delegation system for DAOs that supports the following features:

 - Fractional delegation of voting power on a per-proposal-module basis.
 - Delegate votes that can be overridden on a per-proposal basis by each delegator.
-- Delegate reward commission.

 ## Instantiation and Setup